AnaJade/Mandible_tracking/README.md

 ## Data preprocessing
 The XYZ position values will be scaled to fit between [-1, 1], which is also the range for the quaternion values.
+Quaternions were kept for training, since the conversion to Euler angles isn't deterministic.

 ## Running the code on Ubuntu
 **Bash file modifications**